How to Paint Over Efflorescence?

-Definition: White deposits (soluble salts) that appear on concrete, brick, block, stucco, mortar and other masonry surfaces when exposed to moisture.
-In addition to creating an unattractive appearance, deposits can grow and will cause adhesion problems if not properly removed before repainting.
+The white deposits (or soluble salts) can appear on concrete, brick, block, stucco, mortar, and other masonry surfaces, creating an unattractive appearance.
+Besides, deposits might grow and cause adhesion problems, if not properly removed before repainting.

-* Remove the efflorescence and all other loose material (dirt, unbound sand and deteriorated paint, etc.) with a wire brush, a power brush or power washer; if a wire brush is used, follow by thoroughly rinsing the surface.
+You could remove the efflorescence and all other loose material (dirt, unbound sand, and deteriorated paint) with a wire brush or pressure washer.
+We recommend to use the following solution:

-* Wash the surface with a solution of one part phosphoric acid to seven parts water (for safety, always add the acid to the water; never add the water to the acid).
-Citric acid is the safest and easiest to use; however, it is slightly less effective.
+- One part phosphoric acid to seven parts water.
+For safety, always add the acid to the water, never add the water to the acid.

 Then, rinse thoroughly and allow the surface to dry completely.
 Moreover, make sure that the moisture source has been removed and proceed to repair and repaint the walls, with a premium-quality acrylic finish.